Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Experiments

 \section{Experiments}

-We compare our method to other causal structure learning algorithms that are able to learn a distribution over the mechanisms and graphs using data sampled from synthetic graphs where the ground truth is known.
+We compare our method to other Bayesian approaches to causal structure learning that are able to learn a distribution over the graphs as well as infer the mechanisms between nodes.
 We examine the performance of methods by comparing the learned graphs to the ground truth graph, as well as the estimated posterior to the true posterior of graphs.
-Comparison of posteriors was only done for graphs with 5 nodes, where it is possible to enumerate all possible DAGs.
+Experiments were conducted on both synthetic Erdos-Renyi graphs and scale-free graphs \citep{Erdos:1959:pmd} as well as real data from protein signalling networks \citep{Sachs2005CausalPN}.
+Comparison of posteriors is only done for graphs with 5 nodes, where it is possible to enumerate all possible DAGs.
 We find that our method, VBG does comparably well to other methods across metrics.
+All results on scale-free graphs can be found on the appendix \ref{sec:scale_free}.